Sampling Distributions

 2. Determine data type and check conditions

-3. Calculate necessary number summaries to find t and p
+3. Calculate necessary number summaries to find the test statistic and P-value.

 4. State the evidence for alternative hyp. and whether you fail to reject of reject the null hyp. and state what this means in the context of your problem.